FriendlyCoward/ELISA-concentration-calculator/README.md

 Create 2 folders in the program folder and name them "data" and "pictures".

 Download required packages.
-To do this first:
+To do this:
 1. Open a terminal (linux, mac) or command prompt (windows).
 2. Navigate to the program folder using `cd` commands.
 If you put the program folder in your desktop the commands could look like this:
 ```